Nevela-0/PF1-Improved-Conditions/README.md

   - Updates existing buffs instead of stacking
   - Maintains buff duration information
   - Supports custom buff compendia

+  **Note: You need to add a boolean flag called "buff" in the advanced tab of class features to set a class feature to apply buffs.**

 ## Surprise Rounds
 - Surprise Rounds will only be available if the Flat-Footed setting is enabled.
 You can start a surprise round by clicking on the "Surprise Round" button above the "Begin Combat" button.
 This will apply the Flat-Footed condition on all tokens until their turns in the second round.
 To exclude a token from being surprised, simply select those tokens before you click the surprise round button.